The Science Behind Analyzing Fat in Food

-Many shoppers are interested in the amount of fat in food for a variety of reasons and want to know the precise amount before making nutritional decisions.
+Many shoppers are interested in the amount of saturated and unsaturated fats in food for a variety of reasons and want to know the precise amount before making nutritional decisions.

 Consumers want a product that lists accurate, verifiable fat content in food, but the process of analyzing fat content can seem convoluted—especially when there are many types of fat, as well as a variety of ways to test it.
 As a food industry professional, you might have a lot of questions about the best way to test, interpret, and analyze test results regarding fat content in the food you're producing.
 After all, different types of foods require different types of testing.